MilkyRaven/ecommerceTechnicalChallenge/README.md

 ## Notes
+- **Styles:** For questions 2, 3 and 4 I focused on functionality over design.
+Some elements (like the overlay) aren’t styled, but I tried to keep things reasonably consistent.

 - **Security:** This project loads a local JSON file for promotions. .
 All data is controlled and there’s no user input, so security risks like XSS do not apply.
 I am aware that using `innerHTML` can be dangerous if handling untrusted data.
 Future external data would need proper security considerations.

 - **Testing:** I included a basic test (for Question 4) using Mocha + Chai via CDN.
 Testing wasn’t required, but I wanted to show a sample of how I would test.